Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities

-\section{What are LLMs' preferences in time series forecasting?}
+\section{What are LLMs' Preferences in Time Series Forecasting?}

-To explore the preference in the large language model, we first quantify the properties of the input time series to investigate the LLMs' preferences for time series.
+To explore the preference of LLMs, we first quantify the properties of the input time series to investigate the LLMs' preferences for time series.
 Then, to further emphasize our findings, we evaluate the importance of different segments of the input sequence by adding Gaussian noise to the original time series.